There are few things in snowboarding that get me more worked up than when the words ‘carve up the slopes’ drift into my auditory canal.

 Riding in hardboots and laying out a solid carve was all the rage back in the day, but in the last few years, the humble carved turn has been making a fighting comeback.
 We couldn’t be more hyped really: it’s fun, it looks rad and it’s a super efficient way of getting down the hill.

-Click through to check out six sick as hell examples of carving – from the originators in the 80s right through to the cutting edge jib kids who are bringing the art back into the forefront of snowboarding.
+Click through to check out eight sick as hell examples of carving – from the originators in the 80s right through to the cutting edge jib kids who are bringing the art back into the forefront of snowboarding.
 If you didn’t get the memo, carving is trendy now: